 Health & Medicine

-Journalist Abby Phillip with The Washington Post covered the research of SMU psychologist George W. Holden about the controversial practice of corporal punishment.
-Her story, “Parents still spank their kids for trivial reasons even when researchers are listening in,” published April 22.
+Journalist Steve Hendrix with The Washington post covered the research of SMU psychologist George W. Holden about the controversial practice of corporal punishment.
+The story, “For anti-spanking movement, changing the culture like ‘fighting a glacier,’” published Sept.
+15.

-TV journalist Shelly Slater with WFAA ABC News 8 covered the research of SMU psychologist George W. Holden about the controversial practice of corporal punishment.
-Her interview, “SMU study: Spanking doesn’t work,” aired April 22.
+Journalist Geetika Rudra with ABC News covered the research of SMU psychologist George W. Holden about the controversial practice of corporal punishment.

 Her story, “Adrian Peterson Case Brings Scrutiny to Child Spanking,” aired Sept.
 14. Holden is an expert in families and child development.
 Continue reading

 Chrystyna Kouros focuses on understanding depressive symptoms and depression in the context of family stress.
 Continue reading